 The southeast (“back”) door of the apse seems to have been used for “the imperial ceremonial for Holy Saturday and Annunciation,” as Taft describes as follows:

 At the third hour the emperor begins his progress toward Hagia Sophia.
 Going first to the Holy Well located near or in the porch south of the apse at the east end of the church, he enters and is greeted by the patriarch.
-Then both center the basilica, doubtless by the door leading into the south aisle at the east end of the church, and go into the sanctuary via the central or Holy Doors of the chancel.
+Then both enter the basilica, doubtless by the door leading into the south aisle at the east end of the church, and go into the sanctuary via the central or Holy Doors of the chancel.
 After incensing the sanctuary, the emperor and the patriarch go off to the skeuophylakion, where they continue their devotions.
 The account continues [in the 10th century De ceremonies I, 44 (35)]:

 Then the emperor rises, and going out of the skeuophylakion, he passes through the narthex of the gynaeceum [“the easternmost bay of the north aisle”] where the deaconesses of the Great Church have their customary place, and goes out by the left door of the sanctuary and the patriarch gives him the eulogia.
 And going via the narrow passageway of St. Nicholas located behind the sanctuary, both of them go off to the Holy Well.